DAVAISHNAVI/Electic-Vehicle/README.md

 # Electrical Vehical Analysis

-he provided image is a dashboard titled **"ELECTRIC VEHICAL ANALYSIS"**, which visualizes data related to electric vehicles.
+The image is a dashboard titled **"ELECTRIC VEHICAL ANALYSIS"**, which visualizes data related to electric vehicles.
 The dashboard is designed with a dark theme and uses green elements to highlight key statistics.
 Here’s a breakdown of its key components and features:

 ### **1. Key Metrics (Top Left)**
 - **Total vehicles:** **150.42K**